SuMyatMyatHtay/AIHealthAdvisor/README.md

 # Major Bugs

 - Camera does not terminate when the user successfully insert the data into db but it terminates without db.
 I think need to check the asyn and sync later.
+- It is inserting to the database two times.
+(MUST FIX!)

 # Minor Flag Outs